-(1) The board voted to change the applicant's characterization of service to honorable because the applicant's Generalized Anxiety DO, and in-service factors (length and quality of service) mitigated the applicant's misconduct - drug abuse (tested positive for THC).
-Thus, the prior characterization is no longer appropriate.

-(2) The Board voted to change the reason for discharge to Misconduct (Minor Infractions) under the same pretexts, thus the reason for discharge is no longer appropriate.
-The SPD code associated with the new reason for discharge is JKN.

-(3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.
+- (1) The board voted to change the applicant's characterization of service to honorable because the applicant's PTSD, quality, and combat service mitigated the applicant's misconduct drug abuse (wrongful use of marijuana (2 counts).
+Thus, the prior characterization is no longer appropriate. - (2) The Board voted to change the reason for discharge to Misconduct (Minor Infractions) under the same pretexts, thus the reason for discharge is no longer appropriate.
+The SPD code associated with the new reason for discharge is JKN. - (3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.

-- 10. BOARD ACTION DIRECTED: - a.
-Issue a New DD-214 / Separation Order: Yes - b.
-Change Characterization to: Honorable - c.
-Change Reason / SPD code to: Misconduct (Minor Infractions)/JKN - d.
-Change RE Code to: No Change - e.
+10. BOARD ACTION DIRECTED:

+a.
+Issue a New DD-214 / Separation Order: Yes

+b.
+Change Characterization to: Honorable

+c.
+Change Reason / SPD code to: Misconduct (Minor Infractions)/JKN d.
+Change RE Code to: No Change e.
 Change Authority to: AR 635-200, paragraph 14-12a.